 Louise’s research has influenced practice and policy in correctional settings, policing, psychological, health, offender management and political areas.
 She is currently leading and co-leading funded research projects in this area.
 Louise sits on the Board of Trustees for Male Survivors Aotearoa.
-She is a Fellow of the International Society for Research on Aggression (ISRA) and sits on the editorial board of international journals: Aggressive Behaviour, Child Maltreatment, Partner Abuse, Journal of Aggression, Conflict and Peace Research and Journal of Forensic Practice.
+She is a Fellow of the International Society for Research on Aggression (ISRA), a member of the New Zealand Psychological Society, American Professional Society on the Abuse of Children, and British Psychological Society.
+She sits on the editorial board of international journals: Aggressive Behaviour, Child Maltreatment, Partner Abuse, Journal of Aggression, Conflict and Peace Research and Journal of Forensic Practice.

 VUW post graduate students

-Fiona Dempsey BA (Psychology & Criminology), BSc (Hons), MSc FPSY, PhD Candidate
+Fiona Dempsey BA (Psychology & Criminology), BSc (Hons), MSc FPSY, PhD FPSY Candidate.

 Doctoral students external to VUW